India (Bharat) – Pre-history

 Highlights

 North America and almost all of Europe was under the Ice.
-The Ice free region in Southern Europe and the North African region along the shores of the Mediterranean Sea was very difficult to live in and was also occupied by the Neanderthals.
-The Western parts of Asia and parts of Central Asia, along the edges of the Ice sheets also, allowed only small populations of Nomadic or Cave dwellers, Denisovans and other hominins.
+The Ice-free region in Southern and partly Northern – Western Europe, and the North African region along the shores of the Mediterranean Sea was then very difficult to live in and was also occupied by the Neanderthals.
+The Western parts of Asia and parts of Northern Asia, along the edges of the Ice sheets also, allowed only small populations of Nomadic or Cave dwellers, Denisovans and other hominins.

 Thus, proper civilization developed only in the North-Western Himalayan region and over the Millennia spread from there to the rest of the world.